precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 Moving from block 3 to block 4 - exiting the station siding
 -----------------------------------------------------------

-Leaving the station siding is another repeat of the same logic, ensuring block 4 is free to enter, our signals and turnout are set correctly, and again freeing block 3 after we leave it ``AFTER(SNS5_STN_TRN2_APP)``.
+Leaving the station siding is another repeat of the same logic, ensuring block 4 is free to enter, our signals and turnout/point are set correctly, and again freeing block 3 after we leave it ``AFTER(SNS5_STN_TRN2_APP)``.

 Control is then handed over to the `moving from block 4 to block 1 - the speed run`_ sequence.